 Current Arrangements for same-day appointments - patients telephone their registered practice to request a same day appointment and staff working at that practice would deal with the request accordingly.

-Proposed change to same-day appointments - four practices have agreed to pilot this central service.
+Proposed change to same-day appointments - four practices have agreed to pilot this central service which started December 2015.
 They are Brune Medical Centre, Forton Medical Centre, Stoke Road Medical Centre and Waterside Medical Centre.

 The service will provide both same day telephone triage and face-to-face appointments and will be located at a hub at the Gosport War Memorial Hospital.
 GWMH was chosen for its central location for both patients and staff, and to co locate the service with other community providers/services.